DannyCollinson/MaviraFashionTraining/README.md

-# Important
-This is a copy of the Mavira FashionTraining repository written solely by Danny Collinson for the purposes of providing a personal code sample.
-No permissions are granted to anyone outside of Mavira except for those outlined in GitHub's Terms of Use.

-This repository is a work in progress and will be updated periodically as changes to the parent repository are made.

 # Training your Personal Fashion Stylist

 The code here is for training the models used for the AI fashion assistant.
 It includes the `maviratrain` package.
 The guide below will guide you in setting up your system and environment to get started training your own models.